31 Mar Beauty Weight and Worth – How It’s Used Against You

 Peace Love and Anorexia

 Then came Twiggy.
 The start of models putting a hip and chic sheen to an underweight and unhealthy body.
-This trend has continued to this day, with ever increasing emphasis on thinness, fitness, and large breasts.
+This trend has continued to this day, with ever increasing emphasis on thinness, fitness, and the addition of often surgically augmented large breasts.
 What has this done for women?
 It’s created a lot of dissatisfaction with their bodies, and a lot of business for plastic surgeons.
 It’s also created more anxiety, depression, and development of eating disorders.
 This media hyped obsession with maintaining a perfect body and appearance has also set its sights on men.
 They are now experiencing the same neurotic illnesses.
 The Binge Eating Disorder Association reports a four fold increase of men calling, compared to ten years ago.
 This is not the type of equality we want to see.

 Brave New Depraved World